rooben0610/TermsofUseBibleStreak/README.md

 - product analytics,
 - feature performance,
 - fraud/abuse prevention,
-- service reliability and debugging,
+- service reliability and troubleshooting (via telemetry available from the tools we use),
 - business reporting.

 ### C) Consent
 Where required by law, including:
-- App Tracking Transparency (iOS tracking permission),
+- App Tracking Transparency (iOS tracking permission) where it governs access to the advertising identifier for certain uses,
-- certain advertising attribution and measurement operations,
+- certain advertising attribution and measurement operations where consent is the appropriate basis,
 - optional notifications (where platform consent applies).

 You can withdraw consent at any time in your device settings (for example iOS tracking and notification settings), without affecting prior lawful processing.